Business Website on a Budget:

 - A picture will make your websites alive!

 We create a schedule and a deadline for each step.
-We need a deadline to complete the project - and yes, the clients need a deadline too – otherwise the website will never be finished.
+We need a deadline to complete the project - and yes, the clients need a completion target date too – otherwise, the website will never be finished.

-Normally we create three different designs using different color combinations and formats.
-That is usually enough to make a decision on the design part.
+We usually create three different designs using different color combinations and formats.
+That is often enough to decide on the design part.
 If not - we are back to the drawing board.

 It all depends on: